 Last read …

-Born a Crime: Stories from a South African Childhood by Trevor Noah
+Born a Crime: Stories from a South African Childhood by Trevor Noah (audio book)

 Emerald Isle of Adventure by Rachel Collis (throwback review)